Goosenator123/goosenator123.github.io/README.md

 ### PixelGuess

-PixelGuess is a simple number guesser game with an 8-bit style.
-It has a highscore system that stores and display scores on Javascript's localStorage.
-The game also has music that are not made by me.
+PixelGuess is a nostalgic 8-bit style number guessing game.
+Challenge yourself with a simple and fun gameplay experience as you try to guess the correct number.
+Keep track of your achievements with the built-in highscore system, utilizing JavaScript's localStorage to store and display scores.
+Immerse yourself in the retro vibes enhanced by accompanying music tracks, carefully curated to complement the game's 8-bit aesthetic.

 ### QuackIn

-QuackIn is a goose themed logIn / signUp page with a togglable dark mode and light mode.
-The web uses Javascript's localStorage to store users' info so that users can login after signing up.
-It also has multiple easter eggs and a single page after login in.
+QuackIn offers a whimsical and goose-themed login/signup page featuring a dynamic dark mode and light mode toggle.
+Experience a delightful user interface that utilizes JavaScript's localStorage to securely store user information, enabling seamless logins after signing up.
+Explore the web application's multiple easter eggs, adding a touch of fun and surprise.
+Once logged in, users are treated to a single-page environment designed for a seamless and enjoyable user experience.